clarkezone/ragaroo/steps.md

 - Exit printing stats

 ## Query
+- parse arguments to extract file path to load and openAI key
 - Load file and deserialize to in-memory representation
 - convert query text to chunks
 - convert chunks to tokens